Bruno-Messias-B-S/Kai-sa-LandingPage/README.md

 # Kai'sa Landing Page

 ## | About
 <p>This is a Landing Page of a character from a game called League of Legends.
-It has been made to be interactive, pretty, and display all its features using the knowledge I own.</p>
+It has been made to be interactive, pretty, and displays all its features using the knowledge I own.</p>

 ## | Overview
 <img alt="Overview" src="./github/Kaisa-gif.gif" />